Hierosoft/maniforge/documentation/manual.md

 (R2X 14T is a mod by Jake Gustafson for the MakerBot Replicator 2X)

 See https://github.com/poikilos/r2x_14t for updates.
-- Open md files using the web interface above for best results.
-Otherwise, use a printed version or view the file in Notepad++, Geany, or a Markdown editor.
+- Open md files using the web interface above for best results (Otherwise, use a printed version or view the file in Notepad++, Geany, or a Markdown editor).

 ## Firmware